justjake/quickjs-emscripten/doc/@jitl/quickjs-node-debug-sync-wasm/README.md

 Enables assertions and memory sanitizers.
 Try to run your tests against debug variants, in addition to your preferred production variant, to catch more bugs.

-## Module system: commonjs
+## Module system: both

-This variant exports a CommonJS module, which is faster to load and run in Node.js.
+Contains both CommonJS and ESModule exports.

 ## Extra async magic?
 No